fenago/katacoda-scenarios/hlf-advanced-configtxgen-anchor/steps/5/text.md

-In this step, we will create a Tx file which will be used by peers for submitting transaction.
+In this step, we will generate the anchor peer update tx which will be used by peers for submitting transaction.
-`configtxgen -outputCreateChannelTx ./acme-channel.tx  -profile AcmeChannel -channelID acmechannel`{{copy}}
+`configtxgen -outputAnchorPeersUpdate ./Org1Anchors.tx -profile AcmeChannel -channelID acmechannel -asOrg Org1`{{copy}}

 ```
 Usage of configtxgen: